multipaths/DiffuPy/docs/source/usage.rst

 To graphically see the mapping coverage, you can also plot a `heatmap view of the mapping (see views)
 <https://github.com/multipaths/DiffuPath/blob/master/docs/source/views.rst>`_.
 To see how the mapping is performed over
-a input pipeline preprocessing, take a look at this `Jupyter Notebook
+an input pipeline preprocessing, take a look at this `Jupyter Notebook
 <https://nbviewer.jupyter.org/github/multipaths/Results/blob/master/notebooks/processing_datasets/dataset_1.ipynb>`_
 or `see process_input docs <https://github.com/multipaths/DiffuPy/blob/master/docs/source/preprocessing.rst>`_
 in DiffuPy.